Event & Office Health & Safety Protocols

-The health and safety of attendees and event staff will drive all in-person event decisions, and events must comply with current guidance and restrictions from the Center for Disease Control & Prevention (CDC), Illinois Department of Public Health (IDPH), local government, venue, and CAI Illinois policy.
-If you feel sick, especially if you have COVID-19 symptoms like a fever, cough, or shortness of breath, please stay home.
-CAI Illinois reserves the right to ask people to leave an event.
+The health and safety of attendees, volunteers, and CAI staff will drive all in-person event decisions, and events and meetings must comply with current guidance and restrictions from the Center for Disease Control & Prevention (CDC), Illinois Department of Public Health (IDPH), local government, venue, and CAI Illinois policy.
+If you feel sick, especially if you have a fever, cough, or shortness of breath, please stay home.
+CAI Illinois reserves the right to remove sick people from the office or an event.

 Code of Conduct/Anti-Harassment Policy